Western Regional Park

 14800 Carrs Mill Road, Woodbine, MD 21797

-Amenities: Parking available at multiple lots, as well as at adjacent Gary J. Arthur Community Center.
+Amenities: Parking available at multiple lots, as well as at the adjacent Gary J. Arthur Community Center.
 (Parking may be tight on weekends that coincide with games on most fields.)
 Restrooms in three locations (April 1–November 30); portable toilets year-round in several parking lots.
-2.75 miles of paved paths, plus paved walkways near ball fields; 2.25 miles dirt trails; extensive mown-grass edges.
+2.75 miles of paved paths, plus paved walkways near ball fields; 2.25 miles of dirt trails; extensive mown-grass edges.
 Five picnic pavilions for rent April 1–November 30 (rest of year, first-come, first-served).
+The 160-acre Western Regional Park is one of the county’s largest.
+Varied habitats within and near the park make it an attractive destination for nature enthusiasts despite its primary use for active recreation.

 Handicapped Access: The extensive paved path system with nearby parking lots allows access to much of the park.

-Habitats: A variety of diverse habitats are present: deciduous woodlots of varying maturity, a warm-season grass meadow, streams with brushy edges, open-sky vistas, stormwater management ponds, a vegetated drainage area, and short-grass athletic fields.
-In addition, undeveloped private land on the south side of Carr’s Mill Road provides additional diverse habitats depending on crops planted.
+Habitat: A variety of diverse habitats are present: deciduous woodlots of varying maturity, a warm-season grass meadow, streams with brushy edges, open-sky vistas, stormwater management ponds, a vegetated drainage area, and short-grass athletic fields.
+In addition, undeveloped private land on the south side of Carr’s Mill Road provides additional diverse habitats depending on the crops planted.

 Layout: Active recreational facilities form the nucleus of the park.
 Paved paths go around the playing fields, through a stand of trees, and along the edges of some of the forests; dirt trails form several interior loops of varying length (some through wooded areas may be muddy at times).
 Extensive portions of open areas are mown.